 - If the user declines permission at the first step, it can't be granted through the device settings.
 Permission requirement is shown to the end-user the next time administrator deploys a file.

 - By accepting permission the user allows the administrator to manage files on the devices in the future.
-When the user gives the permission, it can't be removed through settings afterward.
+When the user gives permission, it can't be removed through settings afterward.

-How to follow up the deployment status
+How to follow up on the deployment status?

 Administrators can monitor the status of the deployment, for example, from the Management > Action log page or the Device page's Action log tab.